Powerboy2015/cc-tweaked-LSP/readme.md

 -   [ ] Add examples for all peripheral types
 -   [ ] Support for custom peripheral APIs
 -   [ ] Integration with CC:Tweaked documentation links
+-   [ ] Continue implementation of unlimitedPeripheralWorks mod

 ## License